Chick-fil-A Is Giving Away Free Food

 Philly transplant where vegetables reign

 Philadelphia’s Vedge Restaurant Group has sprouted up in DC with a new concept that’s all about plant-based cooking.
-It takes after the elegant, chef-driven Vedge, which pushes the boundaries of vegetables, but it will also have similarities to the street food at V Street.
+It takes after the elegant, chef-driven Vedge, which pushes the boundaries of vegetables, but it also has similarities to the street food at V Street.
 Expect the unexpected, with unique preparations that elevate produce, like rutabaga fondue or dan dan noodles with zucchini and oyster mushrooms.
-The bar will be stocked with cocktails, draft beers, and natural wines.
+The bar is stocked with cocktails, draft beers, and natural wines.

-Local food crusader chef Spike Gjerde of Woodberry Kitchen in Baltimore lets his culinary philosophy of sustainability take center stage at his first DC restaurant, A Rake’s Progress, inside The Line Hotel.
+Local food crusader chef Spike Gjerde of Woodberry Kitchen in Baltimore lets his culinary philosophy of sustainability take center stage at his first DC restaurant, A Rake’s Progress inside The Line Hotel.
 From the moment you take your seat and receive a menu kissed with a wax seal, the attention to detail is intensely apparent.
 Inside the menu, you’ll find an assortment of dishes, most of which come from the wood-burning hearth that runs all evening and then gently cooks potatoes in the dying embers overnight.
-Everything that hits your table, from the salt and butter on whole-grain bread, to the trout on a log, or the fried quail with gochujang, is sourced from the mid-Atlantic region.
+Everything that hits your table, from the salt and butter on whole-grain bread to the trout on a log is sourced from the mid-Atlantic region.
 Even sparse citrus at the bar and sorghum (instead of sugarcane) in the desserts are from local suppliers.
-(Of course, there are rare exceptions, like coffee from Counter Culture and a few international wines, but those are subject to strict vetting.)
+(Of course, there are rare exceptions, like coffee from Counter Culture and a few international wines, but these are subject to strict vetting.)
 Make a reservation and get ready for a performance, because many dishes are presented whole before being carved or prepared at the nearby carving station.

 Jersey-style Italian eats that will take you to back to the shore